nvpro-samples/gl_vk_meshlet_cadscene/README.md

 ### Task Shader Overhead

 Whenever there is multiple stages evolved, the hardware has to load balance creating warps for the different stages.
-When there is very little work per drawcall, adding more stages at the top can impact performance negatively.
+When there is very little work per drawcall, adding more stages at the top can impact performance negatively on current hardware.
 As a result we only use the task shader where there were more than 16 meshlets per drawcall (empiric threshold).

 The other option (not yet used in this sample) is to batch drawcalls with few meshlets into bigger drawcalls, so that the task shader stage becomes more effective again.
 Task shaders can serve as alternative to instancing/multi-draw-indirect as they can dispatch mesh shaders in a distributed matter.